LavenderFive/aptos-ansible/README.md

 ansible-playbook main.yml -e target=aptos_mainnet
 ```

-This will install dependencies (aptos cli, docker, python, etc.) on all machines outlined in `inventory.yml`.
+This will install dependencies (aptos cli, docker, python, etc.) on the target machine.

 ### network_upgrade.yml playbook
 This will: